IBM/ce-cns/documentation/inspect-the-project.md

 ![](images/cns-ce-inspect-project-update-02.png)

 * Then select the `Runtime` tab.
 It displays the configuration for the instances, vCPU, memory and requests.

+> Note: The **maximum number** of requests that can be processed concurrently per instance.
+This value is optional.
+The default value is 100.

 ![](images/cns-ce-inspect-project-update-03.png)